JanshenV/AnotherPokedex/README.md

 ### Saulo Dias for helping me with on several issues about programming logic, css and javascript.
 ### All Pokémon Content belongs Nintendo, Game Freak, and The Pokémon Company.

-# Available Scripts:

-## 'npm install' for installing all of the project's dependencies.
-## 'npm build' for generating a build for production.

 # Criando mais uma Pokedex para projeto pessoal.

 ### Créditos à: